 We use your information to power our Products and Services and to improve your experiences.
-We use your information to provide, support, improve, protect, analyze and bill for our Products and Services; to communicate with you about our Products or Services; to market our Products and Services; to detect and avoid fraud; for advertising; and for research purposes.
+We use your information to provide, support, improve, protect, analyze, and bill for our Products and Services; to communicate with you about our Products and Services; to market our Products and Services; to detect and avoid fraud; for advertising; and for research purposes.

 Here are examples of ways we use your information:

 You can Manage Your Privacy Choices about how we contact you and how we use or share your information.
 You also have choices about how certain third parties and advertisers use your information, including how we use and share your information for advertising, marketing, and analytics.

 Sometimes we have offers or programs that may interest you.
 We’d like to be able to tell you about these.
 You can manage how we do it.
 You can opt-out of marketing and advertising programs, but we still may contact you with service and non-marketing messages.

 Choices about how we use and share your information for advertising, marketing, and analytics

 You have choices about whether your information is used or shared in our programs that provide you with marketing and advertising tailored to your interests and for aggregate analytics.
 Our collection and use of information operates independently in many cases from the user controls and settings on your device, through your operating system, or on third-party websites or apps.

 Online behavioral advertising: Online behavioral advertising is automated, customized advertising that you see when using online services, like ads in mobile apps or on websites.
 Those ads are served to you based on inferences about your interests.
 Those interests are determined from data collected about you, whether by DIRECTV or other parties.

 Relevant Advertising and Enhanced Relevant Advertising: Relevant Advertising and Enhanced Relevant Advertising are programs we operate in collaboration with our AT&T affiliates.
 Both use information to deliver ads that we think might interest you on websites, TV and video programming, apps and other properties, sites or services.